gren-lang/book/src/content/docs/syntax/modules.md

 import Some.Other.Module
 ```

-This will allow you to reference values in `Some.Other.Module` by prefix the value with the module prefix.
+This will allow you to reference values in `Some.Other.Module` by prefixing the value with the module prefix.
+Like this: `Some.Other.Module.someValue`.

 Sometimes, as is the case in this example, the module name can be a bit long, in those cases you can specify a shorter alias for the module name: